Tyler O'Neill Player Props: Cardinals vs. Royals

-Tyler O'Neill -- with a slugging percentage of .579 in his past 10 games, including three home runs -- will be in action for the St. Louis Cardinals versus the Kansas City Royals, with Dylan Coleman on the mound, on August 11 at 8:10 PM ET.
+Tyler O'Neill -- with a slugging percentage of .632 in his past 10 games, including four home runs -- will be in action for the St. Louis Cardinals against the Kansas City Royals, with Cole Ragans on the mound, on August 12 at 7:10 PM ET.

-In his previous game he had a hitless performance (0-for-4) against the Rays.
+He racked up two hits (going 2-for-5 with a home run and two RBI) in his most recent appearance against the Royals.

 Tyler O'Neill Game Info & Props vs. the Royals